8 Signs You’re Ready to Run a Marathon!

 6. You can fuel on the run

-If it’s one thing that separates marathon training from getting ready for shorter distance races, it is the fact that you need to practice your nutrition strategy.
+If there’s one thing that separates marathon training from getting ready for shorter-distance races, it is the fact that you need to practice your nutrition strategy.
 No matter how fast you are, your ability to consume nutrition during the marathon can make or break your race.

 Are you regularly fueling with gels or foods rich in carbohydrates on your long runs without running into trouble?
 That’s a good sign that you’re getting ready to race the full marathon.